Link Ronin Waypoint to your existing account system

 "kind": "social",

-Access wallet information: to access the user's wallets, follow the steps in Handle user wallets to retrieve the wallet addresses.
+5. Access wallet information: to access the user's wallets, follow the steps in Get user profile.